fastenhealth/policy/connect/privacy_policy.md

 ## How to Access, Update or Delete Your Information

-You may contact us to request access, updates or deletions of your Personal Information through the Privacy Center linked below.
+You may contact us to request access, updates or deletions of your Personal Information by contacting us at [notices@fastenhealth.com](mailto:notices@fastenhealth.com).
 We keep your information only as long as we need it for the reasons described in this policy.

 Upon your request, Fasten Health will permanently delete 100% of your personal information, including all associated data stored on our systems.
 This deletion is irreversible and applies to all identifiable data under your account, in accordance